Alluxio/alluxio/docs/en/api/POSIX-API.md

 [mountableHdfs](https://cwiki.apache.org/confluence/display/HADOOP2/MountableHDFS) which mount
 specific storage services like S3 or HDFS to the local filesystem.
 The Alluxio POSIX API is a generic solution for the many storage systems supported by Alluxio.
-The data orchestration and caching features from Alluxio speeds up the I/O access to frequently used data.
+Data orchestration and caching features from Alluxio speed up I/O access to frequently used data.

 <p align="center">
 <img src="{{ '/img/stack-posix.png' | relativize_url }}" alt="Alluxio stack with its POSIX API"/>